 When an establishment with a “Class B” liquor license is sold, is the liquor license transferred from the seller to the buyer?

 If a municipality is “at quota” and has issued all of its available “Class B” liquor licenses, then the seller usually surrenders his or her

-license, so that a license is available, with the surrender contingent on the prospective
+license, so that a license is available, with the surrender being contingent on the governing body’s granting a license to the prospective

-buyer must file a license application form and complete the entire application process.
+buyer.
+The prospective buyer must file a license application form and complete the entire application process.
 The prospective

 buyer must also pay a prorated fee for its new license. (rev. 6/19)